Types of Water - Filtered Water

 Filtered Water (Home Filtration)

 Filters manufactured for use in the home use carbon, also called activated charcoal, which is basically charred wood or other natural substance.
 The carbon molecule in those filters attracts minerals and some toxic chemicals.
+There are no federal regulations regarding the design or effectiveness of water filters.
+Four of the 50 U.S. states (California, Iowa, Massachusetts, and Wisconsin) have regulations and requirements for some types of water filters installed, sold or distributed in their state.

 Carbon is fairly non-toxic and will remove some toxic chemicals and chlorine.
-It is a very natural type of water filtration system.
-But it will not filter out fluoride or most toxic metals.
+It is a very natural type of water filtration system, but it will not filter out fluoride or most toxic metals.
 It will also not filter out certain small organic and other chemical contaminants.

 Filtered Water (Restaurants)